ahadas/ahadas.github.io/_posts/2016-7-24-monitoring-improvements-in-ovirt.md

 title: Monitoring Improvements in oVirt
 ---

 Recently I've been working on improving the scalability of monitoring in oVirt.
 That is, how to make oVirt-engine, the central management unit in the oVirt management system, able to process and report changes in a growing number of virtual machines that are running in a data-center.
-In this post I elaborate on the changes that were done and share some measurements.
+In this post I elaborate on what we did and share some measurements.

 # Background